Home

 Option D. Use Anthropic API via Azure Foundry

-Before starting Claude Code, in the Ubuntu terminal, paste this code to define environment variables:
+In PowerShell, paste this code to define the environment variables:

 # Enable Microsoft Foundry integration